 University of Salamanca, Spain, 1218 – institute of higher education.

-University of Cambridge, 1231– important center of learning and research.
+University of Cambridge, 1231– an important center of learning and research.

 Medical School of Salerno, Italy, 1231 – noted for the study of medicine.

 University of Montpellier, France, 1289 – also noted for its college of medicine.

 University of Coimbra, Portugal, 1290 – noted for research and higher learning.

 Meeting of Doctors at the University of Paris